sekazedy/shopping-experience/README.md

 ```bash
 npm install
 ```
-to install front-end dependencies
+to install front-end dependencies (currently no front-end part has been developed);
-- Copy the .env.example file, rename it to .env and change the configuration for your database connection
+- Copy the .env.example file, rename it to .env and change the configuration for your database connection;
+- execute db_config.sql to create a database and the tables for it.

 ## Configuration for the server included
 I was developing under the Apache XAMPP server and included .htaccess file with the configuration.